Learn more about “How to run a successful private practice: all you need to know”.Posted: 28/06/2019

 Saturday February 1st: online.
 Access from anywhere in the UK.

 Monday 2nd March: Glasgow.

 Saturday 21st March: online.
 Access from anywhere in the UK.

 CLICK HERE TO BOOK:

-I first ran this workshop in 2015 and I will run my twenty eighth on 27th July.
+I first ran this workshop in 2015 and I will run my twenty ninth on 21st September.
 All previous participants have rated the workshop as good or excellent, and rated their confidence in starting private practice as higher after attendance.
 I’ve used the feedback over the years to help refine the workshop content.
 Last year I ran the workshop as a fully interactive webinar on zoom for the first time, and I continue to run these regularly on Saturdays.

 I have had my fair share of setbacks and mistakes during my ten years in private practice and what I have learnt from these I bring to the workshop content so that hopefully you will not at least make the same ones I did!
 I would encourage you to book as I am sure like previous participants you will find the day highly rewarding and useful for your private practice ambitions.

 So, what does it take to run a successful private practice and what do I cover during the workshop?
 Well, it goes without saying that you need a successful marketing plan and the afternoon session is devoted entirely to this.
 But it needs more than that: you need to be good at self-management and crucially build reliable supportive working relationships with other colleagues to avoid what I think is one of the biggest challenges in private practice: avoiding isolation.